lcorr8/wtm-js-crashcourse-project-A/lecture/week-05/review-tasks.md

 5. :white_check_mark: in your index.js, while defining your routes, you should use root url’s — instead of app.use(EmployerRoutes);, write `app.use('/employer', EmployerRoutes);` so that you don’t have to repeat /employer in all your routes in routes/employer.js

-6. the complex endpoints should also be in your routes file.
+6. :white_check_mark: the complex endpoints should also be in your routes file.

 7. :white_check_mark: `.post('/employer/:id` shouldn’t create a job listing — the url, in  the worst case, should look like `.post('/employer/:id/jobs`, however you already have a router for jobs — and you already have a `.post('/job'` there — i think the first one is redundant.